Credit Card Icon

 • Health conditions such as diabetes and hypertension

 All of which are risk factors for POAG.
-We want to reassure you that effective treatment options are available.
+We want to reassure you that treatment options are available.
 Medications and surgical interventions have shown promising outcomes in managing the disease and preserving vision.

 Start at the center with POAG.
 Each branch leads to important aspects like its definition, how many people are affected, what increases your risk, treatments available, and why early detection is crucial.
 This helps you see the big picture of POAG and its impact.